Fake April Fools Reviews

 System: Virtual Boy (and others)

-rendered in 3D!
-They look like they're floating above the screen!
 As was the case with the original version, Strip Poker II teaches valuable life lessons.
 Mainly, it's hard to get a woman to take off her clothes and a great deal of luck is required.
-Those familiar with the Virtual Boy know the system is famous for its excessive warnings against looking at its screen for more that 15 minutes at the risk of eye damage.
+Those familiar with the Virtual Boy know the system is famous for its excessive warnings against looking at its screen for more than 15 minutes at the risk of eye damage.
 Being the diligent critic however I played this thing for seven hours straight!

 There were side effects however.
 First, the image of that half-dressed hottie is now forever burned into my retinas.
 I see her wherever I look!
 That's the good news.
 The bad news is I seemed to have developed an annoying crick in my neck.
 On the whole I think it was worth it.
-My Virtual Boy is finally a Virtual Man
+My Virtual Boy is finally a Virtual Man.
+Madly addictive and only moderately detrimental to your health, Strip Poker II is indisputable proof that chicks from the 90's were hot - red hot!

 Notes: This was the first year I hashed out my April Fool's review in the moderator forums, and all sorts of crazy ideas were being bantered about.
 Mark initially offered two candidate screenshots: Doom AR (think Doom in a grocery store) and Strip Poker for Virtual Boy.
 The Doom idea fizzled out but the Strip Poker review really took off (literally).
 Moderators kept coming up with new ideas and funny lines, building up to what might just be the funniest review I have ever written.
 The fact that this game was allegedly released on the Virtual Boy (which many consider a joke in of itself) puts this review well over the top.